andreromao/TheCork/README.md

 ![](./screenshots/booking.png)

-There is aditionally a backoffice page available to users with the role of `admin` where it is possible to update the schedule, as well as the upcoming reservations, which they can choose to accept or decline.
+There is aditionally a backoffice page available to users with the role of `admin` where it is possible to update the schedule, as well as see the upcoming reservations, which they can choose to accept or decline.

 ![](./screenshots/backoffice.png)